 My GBO Experience

-Being an Orientation Leader (OL) for this year’s Golden Bear Orientation (GBO) was a fun and inspiring experience that I look back on with fondness.
+Being an Orientation Leader (OL) Golden Bear Orientation (GBO) was a fun and inspiring experience that I look back on with fondness.
 Since my GBO was online during the COVID-19 pandemic, I applied to be an OL wanting to see what in-person GBO was like, with no idea of what to expect.
 The experience turned out to be very eventful and enjoyable, unlike anything I’ve encountered at Cal.
 By the end, I left with heartwarming memories, relationships, and experiences that were valuable to my growth as a leader and person.

 Getting Started as an OL